Assisted Living

 Key Takeaways

-Given the range of symptoms associated with the disease, experts say developing multidisciplinary care for patients with Parkinson’s is an important first step.
-According to Johns Hopkins Medicine, the five key players in a Parkinson’s care plan should include the following specialists:[03]
+Given the range of symptoms associated with Parkinson’s disease, experts say developing multidisciplinary care for patients with Parkinson’s is an important first step.
+According to Johns Hopkins Medicine, the five key players in a Parkinson’s care plan should include the following specialists:[02]

 • Neurologist